-Your personal information will be collected and held by Planning for Life, who is an Authorised Representative of GWM Adviser Services Limited, an Australian Financial Services Licensee, for the purposes of:
+Your personal information will be collected and held by Planning for Life, who is an authorised representative of

 - providing you with the advisory services that you have requested;